zhizhengwu/zhizhengwu.github.io/_pages/team.md

 ![Team](../images/team.jpg)

 My team is broadly interested in audio and speech processing, multi-modality, DeepFake detection, natural language processing.
-We publish our work in the top conferences and journals, and we also have a strong connection with industry.
-My team has open positions for PhD student, Master student, postdocs, research assistants, and visitors.
+We publish our work in the top conferences and journals, and deploy research output to products by collaborating with industry.
+My team has open positions for postdocs, PhD students, research assistants, and visiting research students/researchers.
 If you are interested in my team, feel free to contact me.

 ## Team members: